After Code Lyoko’s first season aired in 2004, a second season commenced immediately.

 Vehicles in Lyoko are a new addition for The Gang.

 XANA’s tactics are harder for The Gang.
 If Jeremy activates time reverse back to the past, XANA will grow stronger.
 Jeremy only uses it for special situations.
 Thank goodness going back in time isn’t used very much.

 New monsters are developed under XANA’s wrath.
 Especially a jellyfish looking creature whose goal is to extract Aelita’s DNA.
 Outside Lyoko XANA possesses a human granting the victim superpowers.
 Whenever he/she shoots out lightning from their hands, all I can say is “UNLIMITED POWER.”
 You gotta know Emperor Palpatine’s over-the-top delivery.

 I think Code Lyoko might’ve inspired “Stranger Things.”
 Aelita & Jeremy’s chemistry is similar to Eleven & Mike.
 Both Odd & Dustin are comical.
-Ulrich & Yumi’s on and off again friendship/relationship are kinda like Lucas & Max.
+Ulrich & Yumi’s on-and off-again friendship/relationship are kinda like Lucas & Max.
 Don’t forget a character named, Jim is caught in the action.
-XANA & The Mind Flayer raise the stakes by summoning their own monster or posses anything they touch in the real world.
+XANA & The Mind Flayer raise the stakes by summoning their own monster or possess anything they touch in the real world.
 Gotta give credit where credit is due.
 Maybe The Duffer Brothers are fans of Code Lyoko.

 As I’ve mentioned on my review of Season 1, Code Lyoko is influenced by “The Matrix Trilogy,” “Tron,” “Ghost In The Shell,” “ReBoot” & “Alita: Battle Angel.”